utkarshg6/helpful/Git.md

 ### Referencing to previous commits

-The total number of `^` specifies total number of commits behind.
+The total number of `^` specifies the total number of commits behind.

 ```zsh
 HEAD^^^     # 3 commits behind HEAD